 It All Started With God putting a burden in One Man.

 In 2003, while on a mission trip to DR Congo, God impressed Samuel Mwangi to work among the Indigenous Bambuti Pygmies in Congo forests.
 This community had been evicted from the forests with no alternative resettlement.
 Due to difficult logistics, it took Samuel a year before he would meet the pygmy community.
 Finally, in 2004, he traveled to Katana village in the outskirts of Bukavu city, where he witnessed real devastation and misery when he came face to face with the Bambuti pygmies in Congo forests.
 During this trip, Samuel listened to the Bambuti children who had never been to school, older men who had never changed their clothes, and women who had been raped by the militia groups in the forests.

 What Samuel thought would be a fun adventure turned out to be a tearful safari.
 He sobbed to see families worship Tore, a forest god whom pygmies believed supplied animals to hunters.
 He felt desperate to see the children dying due to malaria and cold and hopeless men who could not provide for their families.
 Samuel together with his team shared the gospel among this community and helped with physical needs.

-Samuel, together with his wife, Esther and Jean Chapel, founded PIPES International in 2011.
-Since then, PIPES continues to make disciples of Jesus Christ and fight poverty in Africa and Asia.
+Samuel, together with his wife, Esther and Gurry and Jean Chapel, founded PIPES International in 2011.
+Since then, PIPES continues to make disciples of Jesus Christ and fight poverty in Africa.

 In 2016, PIPES expanded its work to Asia to spread the gospel among unreached people groups, including the Muslims, Hindus, and Buddhists.
 Since then, we have undertaken mission trips to Pakistan, Thailand, Vietnam, Malaysia, Indonesia, India, Philippines, and South Korea.

 PIPES has empowered leaders and local communities through training, skill-building, and education to enable them to thrive spiritually and economically and end extreme poverty and suffering.

 In 2019, PIPES launched the Family Transformation Program (FTP) Program among indigenous people in Africa and Asia.
 The program facilitates sharing the gospel, provision of audio & print Bibles, improving sanitation, better farming methods, jigger treatment, and access to education for orphans and vulnerable children.